pitt500/OnlineStoreTCA/README.md

 By default, a TCA's state will be kept in memory during the app's lifecycle.
 However, there are cases where having a state alive is just a waste of resources.
 For example, a modal view is only displayed a short period of time, it doesn't make sense to keep its state in memory all the time, for that we have optional states.

-The way to create an optional state is similar to any optional value in Swift, just declare the property in the parent state, but instead of assigning a default value, let's declare it as optional:
+The way to create an optional state is similar to any optional value in Swift, just declare the property in the parent state, but instead of assigning a default value, let's declare it as optional.
+In this example, cartState will hold an optional state for a Cart List:

 ```swift
 struct ProductListDomain {